Debunking a UFO "Documentary":

 After the title cards, we get a nice learn-about-science intro where we find out a secret (oooooooooooo!) about scientists guessing at alien life, culminating in the claim that aliens have already arrived.
 Cue the fear.
 The film seems to be referring to the 1961 Green Bank meeting, where the Drake Equation originated.
 This meeting was arranged by the National Academy of Sciences in order to try to estimate how many inhabited worlds might be out there, a topic consistent with genuine scientific curiosity.
 Not governments hiding the truth from civilians like the film implies.
 The fact is, the Drake Equation hasn't been solved even to this day.
 We don't know if the answer is in the billions or if it's just one, and the long fruitless history of SETI seems to point to an answer near the low end of the scale.

 Next, we cut to footage of... something.
 The clip is claimed to have been filmed on April 15th, 1966, around 9:45 in the morning, over Catalina Island, California.
 There is really not much to see in the clip.
 The video quality is BAD, really really bad.
 (Or maybe it's just the VHS quality.
 We did set it for super long play.)
-I recall watching something else years later where someone managed to analyze the video and determined that it was nothing more mysterious than an ordinary private plane.
+I recall watching something else years later where someone managed to analyze the video and determined that it was nothing more mysterious than an ordinary Cessna airplane.
 It wasn't this, but it'll have to do.
 The photographer who filmed it also claimed that the object was seen hovering motionless before starting to move.
 See, the thing with that is, the human eye is not well adapted to judging motion and distances of objects that far away.
 So if the plane was merely flying towards or away from the observer, it could appear to be hovering stationary.
 Another complication is that the camera was on a moving aircraft.
 If you have ever ridden in a vehicle near an airport, you likely have seen an airplane taking off or arriving, looking really tiny and stationary in the sky because of its trajectory relative to that of your own.
 This same illusion can totally happen in the air as well.

 The video seems to have been taken from a moving vehicle, and it depicts a rock spire of the type found in Monument Valley, or perhaps Devil's Tower, neither of which is located in Colorado.
 Why was the photographer filming from a moving vehicle?
 Perhaps there was some reason they weren't allowed to pull over to take a clear photo?
 If it were possible to see the original video in its entirety, would it explain what's zipping across the view during the brief clip?
 Whatever the actual explanation for the object and the video, it's clear the film producers were trying to scare the viewer into believing them.
 So what are they hiding?